pjstadig/tim-clojure-1.0-snapshot/example/README.markdown

 3. You need to install the Clojure Terracotta Integration Module.
 To do this you need to go to the parent of this example directory (should be something like tim-clojure-1.0-snapshot), and run the `mvn install` command.
 This will install the TIM into your local maven repository, and make it available to the Terracotta server.

 4. Start the Terracotta server.
-From this directory type `mvn tc:start`.
+Back in this directory, run the `mvn tc:start` command.
 You may also want to start the Terracotta administration application, so you can see what objects are being added to the cache.
 Type `mvn tc:admin` from this directory.

 5. Start the clojure REPL with the Terracotta instrumentation.
 From the this directory, type `./bin/dso-clojure @tc-repl.clj`.
 If you'd like to run it with a debugger, then type `./bin/dso-clojure-debug @tc-repl.clj`.
 You can then connect a Java debugger (JSwat has worked for me) to localhost:8888.